 Since the date defines the time of prediction, it’s also the point at which you sample a customer’s activity – it’s the final date from which you may use historical data for model training purposes.
 So, if the date is defined as “onboarding + 14 days”, your model will only train itself based on data that occurred up until the date (for each individual entity).

 In some cases, you’ll want to make recurring predictions.
 Say you want to predict a user’s likelihood to churn on a monthly basis, regardless of their installation date.
 In your predictive flow for this model, you would define the frequency as “monthly”.

 What are the differences between “fastest” and “production grade” Training modes?

 When sending a model to train, you can choose between two training modes:

-We recommend starting with the “fastest” training mode, and if you see the results make sense - you can duplicate your model as a blueprint and train it again in production mode.
+We recommend starting with the “fastest” training mode, and if you see the results make sense - you can duplicate your predictive flow and train it again in production mode.

 The main differences between the two training modes are as follows:

 Faster training time at the expense of somewhat reduced accuracy.

 Limitations on data size -tens of millions of rows.